Carvers

 Technique

-Oak wood, with original rush padding
+Oak wood, with original rush seat pads

 Description